visualpharm/Lunacy/docs/index.md

 # Which framework do I need?

-Conceptually, the [Icons8](https://icons8.com/) provides two frameworks or in other words two distinct ways of how icons could be accessed.
-These two pathways are known as '[standard](...)' and '[service integration](...)' frameworks.
+Conceptually, the [Icons8](https://icons8.com/) provides two frameworks or in other words two distinct ways of how icons could be accessed and utilized.
+These two pathways are known as <b>'[standard](## standard-framework)' and '[service integration](## service-integration-framework)' frameworks</b>.
 Each framework is associated with certain set of tools which are discussed below in detail.

 One of the most frequently asked questions from our customers is "<b>what license do I need</b>", meaning <b>which framework am I supposed to use</b> to achieve the goals of my project.
 The rest of this document is purposely dedicated to give you a clear answer for that question and to master the essentials of the frameworks.